On the Use of Random Forest for Two-Sample Testing: Application

-In what follows, we will demonstrate the power of our tests through simulation, and compare it with some recent kernel methods.
+In what follows, we will demonstrate the power of the proposed tests through simulation, and compare it with 3 kernel methods and a recently proposed Random Forest test based on the classification probability.
 To this end, we will use both the first version of the test, as described in Algorithm \ref{RFTestalg1} (``Binomial'' test), and the refined version in Algorithm \ref{permutationalg} (``hypoRF'' test).
-For the latter, as mentioned in Section \ref{finaltest}, we will use $K=100$ permutations and a normal approximation to the permutation distribution.
-For the Algorithm \ref{RFTestalg1} we decided to set $m_n$ to be $n$, somewhat at odds with the theory developed in Section \ref{metrics}, as taking half of the data as training and the other half as test set seems to be a sensible solution a priori.
-To conduct our simulations we will use the R-package ``hypoRF'' developed by the authors, which simply consists of the ``hypoRF'' function including the two proposed tests.
-For each pair of samples we run all tests and save the decisions.
+For the latter, as mentioned in Section \ref{finaltest}, we will use $K=100$ permutations.
+For the Binomial test described in Algorithm \ref{RFTestalg1} we decided to set $N_{train}=N_{test}$, as taking half of the data as training and the other half as test set seems to be a sensible solution a priori.
+To conduct our simulations we will use the R-package ``hypoRF'' developed by the authors, which consists of the ``hypoRF'' function including the two proposed tests.
+For each pair of samples, we run all tests and save the decisions.
 The estimated power is then the fraction of rejected among the $S$ tests.